sftpgo/docs/docs/eventmanager.md

   - `Copy`.
 You can copy one or more files or directories.
   - `Compress paths`.
 You can compress (currently as zip) ore or more files and directories.
   - `PGP` encryption and decryption, allowing you to secure your files using either password-based encryption or PGP key pairs.
 This includes the ability to sign and verify digital signatures, ensuring both the authenticity and integrity of your data throughout the process.
+  - `Metadata Check` verifies whether a specified metadata key exists and matches a configured value, or whether it is absent.
+To check for non-existence, leave the value field empty.
+If the condition is not met, the check is retried until the specified timeout is reached (if greater than zero).
+This action is supported for cloud storage backends.

 In actions, you can hard-code values such as file paths or email addresses.
 While this may work in some cases, it's generally better to use dynamic values that adapt to the specific context of the action.
 This is where dynamic placeholders come in.
 Placeholders allow you to insert values that are automatically replaced at runtime.
 They follow the format `{{.FieldName}}` and enable your actions to be more flexible and reusable.